 How did the Colosseum get its name?

-As one of the most popular landmarks of Rome both ancient and contemporary, the Colosseum is visited by millions of visitors each year.
+As one of Rome's most popular landmarks, both ancient and contemporary, the Colosseum is visited by millions of visitors each year.
 A 2014 Travel and Leisure magazine article reported, in fact, that more than 5 million tourists traversed the intricate vaults of the Colosseum that year .
 When it was first built, though, the famous amphitheater held a different name, one that served as a reminder of the man who built it.
-Interestingly, the name it now holds is connected to another, more fiendish man that Rome wanted to forget.
+Interestingly, the name it now holds is connected to another, a more fiendish man that Rome wanted to forget.

 These tensions came to a head in July 64 CE, when a raging fire broke out and burned across the city of Rome for almost a week.
-While interpretations of how Nero responded to the blaze and its aftermath vary, it is clear that, in the midst of the city's recovery Nero was tasked with rebuilding substantial portions of the city.
+While interpretations of how Nero responded to the blaze and its aftermath vary, it is clear that Nero was tasked with rebuilding substantial portions of the city in the midst of the city's recovery.
 In this project, Nero planned a massive new palace complex for himself.
 Know as the Domus Aurea, or "Golden House," the fantastically decorated palace stretched across the heart of the Roman Forum.
 Including lavish reflecting ponds and a monumental bronze sculpture of the god Sol that stood just outside its main entrance, the Domus Aurea irked many Romans as it consumed a significant amount of land that was previously used for the citizens.